Iurii-Dziuban/spring-microservice/README.md

 - `user-service-client-api` - java client api.
 Can be used in integration tests and by real clients.
 Under `src/test/resources/__files` examples of requests can be found.
 - `user-service-model` - business model objects (POJOs)
 - `user-service-persistence` - jpa persistence (Entitiy objects)
+- `user-service-db` - contains db scripts for migrations of db schemas
 - `user-service-provider` - service classes with bussiness logic
 - `user-service-resource` - hateaos and UI model (Hateos classes)
 - `user-service-webapp` - rest controllers rest controllers (Entry point to application)
 - `user-service-webapp-interfaces` - rest interfaces (interfaces for rest controllers).
 Client API uses these interfaces.
 - `specification` - updated, latest swagger specification for the service.
+- `user-service-rpm` - creation of rpm
 *Note* Rest interfaces should have same methods as rest controllers, however spring does not support rest controllers to implement interfaces.
 Consistency should be handled manually.

 `user-codegen` - experimental project to generate java from swagger specification.